reiryuki/Moto-Waves-G-5G-Plus-Maxx-Audio-Magisk-Module/README.md

 ## Optional
 - Install Audio Modification Library module or [ACDB module](https://t.me/viperatmos) (choose one, don't use both!) if you want to use multiple audio mods together with Dolby or Viper or any else.

+- Moto Waves v2.0 and up can be working together with Moto Dolby v1.2 and up.
+Use AML or ACDB for it.

 ## Attention!
 - Always make nandroid backup before install or updating version, these are just experiments!